cheminfo/eln-docs/docs/30_structural_analysis/includes/upload/README.md

 ![add dragdrop](dragdrop.gif)

-**The format of the file to be uploaded should be jcamp (extension .dx or .jdx), this is the usual format used on most IR spectrophotometers.**
+**The format of the file to be uploaded should be JCAMP-DX (extension .dx or .jdx), this is the usual format used on most IR spectrophotometers.**

 </div>